oscarcz7/Android-App/README.md

-# Android-App
+# Example Android App Project
-Android application using Firebase services for authentication, firestore, database
+Android application using Firebase services for authentication Firestore for storage